 Professionally, I have worked in the field of environmental sustainability and conservation for my entire career.
 Though my parents set down roots here in Watertown, my grandparents are from America’s West and they planted in me seeds of appreciation for the wilderness and scenic beauty of our nation.
 I am committed to environmental stewardship in everything I do.
 In my time living in Watertown as an adult, my voice has been heard more and more frequently in discussing and remediating our town’s unique environmental issues.

 Inherent in almost every decision we make as a community are our environmental impacts.
 For our 30,000+ people to live sustainably on this small piece of land we need to be better stewards of our natural resources.
 For municipal buildings, every effort should be made to maximize energy efficiency while also tapping into the current boom in low-cost solar photovoltaic technology.
 Massachusetts is currently one of the most favorable states for residential solar projects due to excellent state incentives programs.
 This is one of many pieces of low-impact development (LID) standards that we need to continuously encourage in our community.
 I am proud to say that I have pushed for the application of photovoltaic energy on almost every new development and public building renovation to be proposed in Watertown since I was elected.
 Thanks, in-part, to my advocacy, recent amendments to the town zoning ordinance require new buildings of a certain size to undergo site evaluations for such technologies.
-These amendments (the ‘Design Standards’) also include new provisions for stormwater retention which will impact the health of our river dramatically.
+These amendments (the ‘Design Standards’) also include new provisions for achieving LEED-certifiable standards and for stormwater retention techniques that will positively impact the health of our river.